Shaukat456/Shaukat456/Readme.md

 #### As an autodidact software developer, I have nurtured a deep-seated passion for programming since my inception into the field at 18 years of age.
 I perceive software development not merely as a vocation, but as a chance to explore the boundless possibilities of creativity and innovation.
 My programming journey began with Python and subsequently progressed to web development with JavaScript.
 Throughout my career, I have acquired proficiencies in various technologies and developed experience in constructing both front-end and back-end applications, as well as implementing database operations using both NoSQL and SQL databases.

-##### In the past year, I have focused on learning new web technologies and staying apprised of industry trends.
+#### In the past year, I have focused on learning new web technologies and staying apprised of industry trends.
 I have gained experience creating scalable MERN/MEAN/MEVN stack apps for diverse enterprises.
 I find enjoyment in both building and deconstructing objects, and possess a keen interest in understanding the inner workings of objects in the world.

-##### To me, coding represents more than just a job; it is a chance to exercise creativity and continuously learn and grow.
+#### To me, coding represents more than just a job; it is a chance to exercise creativity and continuously learn and grow.
 I am constantly seeking new challenges and opportunities to utilize my skills and knowledge to innovate solutions.

+## Below are Some of the Techs That I've worked with

 ## Frontend